billywongstuy/CS_16-17_Notes/Systems/12-20to21-16-Networking.md

  <b>Physical Layer cont.</b>

  * Token Ring
    * Each computer is connected in a ring to each other.
+   * Only one computer has command of network resources at a time.
+This is called "having the token".
+   * The network sends a "token" throughout the ring, which contains identitiy of the computer allowed to use the network.
+   All other computers must wait to use the network.
+   * No possiblity of collisions.

+ * Ethernet
+   * Multiple computers connect to a single hub or switch.